sun-umn/NCVX_Documentation/docs/PyGRANSO/_sources/index.rst.txt

         * Buyun Liang (liang664 an_at_symbol umn a_dot_symbol edu)
         * Tim Mitchell (tim an_at_symbol timmitchell a_dot_symbol com)
         * Ju Sun (jusun an_at_symbol umn a_dot_symbol edu)

+Also, we are always looking for contributors and collaborators.